 "Holy cow, look at that!
 We should do something..."

-My books Getting the Right Things Done, Andy & Me and it's sequel, Andy & Me and the Hospital (Spring 2016) all entail the protagonists' gradual awakening.
+My books Getting the Right Things Done, Andy & Me and its sequel, The Remedy, all entail the protagonists' gradual awakening.

 Let me conclude with a mixed metaphor: In the kingdom of the blind, the one-eyed woman is queen.